gapan/gapan.github.io/content/posts/20190503-laptop-problems.md

 _"It says 'Input output error'"_.

 That was bad.
-I knew exactly what that was and I immediately asked her if she had an external hard drives.
+I knew exactly what that was and I immediately asked her if she had any external hard drives.
 She responded that she did, so I told her to take immediate backups of everything she didn't want to lose.
 The spinning hard drive in her laptop, the one that it came with when she bought it, was starting to fail.